-• We allow each student to submit two assignments late per semester, but the late assignments must be completed by the following session.

-\circ No make-up quiz will be given under any circumstances, but the students will have an option of correcting any quiz; in this case, some points may be added to the original grade, and the number of point depends on the quality of corrections.

-o No delays are allowed for the final written examination or the final oral presentation.

-\circ It is not possible to give a make-up class or practice session to a student who was absent.
+- We allow each student to submit two assignments late per semester, but the late assignments must be completed by the following session. - •No make-up test will be given under any circumstances, but the students will have an option of correcting in class writing assignment; in this case, some points may be added to the original grade, and the number of point depends on the quality of corrections. - •No delays are allowed for the final writing project paper due. - •It is not possible to give a make-up class or practice session to a student who was absent.
 It is your responsibility to check the daily schedule and to know what you have missed with your classmate(s).
-Please do not ask your instructor if you have missed anything important when you were absent because the answer is always YES.
-If you have specific questions, we would be happy to meet with you at our offices.

-• Other exceptions can be made only with the class Dean's or your doctor's note.
+Please do not ask your instructor if you have missed anything important when you were absent.
+If you have specific questions, we would be happy to meet with you at our offices. - •Other exceptions can be made only with the class Dean's or your doctor's note.